IWTC Monterey Holds First Spiritual Readiness Month

+IWTC Monterey’s chaplain, Lt.
+Christopher O’Riley, spearheaded the initiative through several events such as “Fearless Fridays”, where he gathered Sailors on Friday afternoons after class to discuss the “7 Cs of Resilience,” (competence, confidence, connection, character, contribution, coping and control).

+To foster teamwork and inspire esprit de corps, O’Riley, organized a combined tri-service maritime motivational formation run with participation from Navy, Marine, and Coast Guard students enrolled in classes at the Defense Language Institute Foreign Language Center (DLIFC).

-Lt.
-Michael Kwon, a motivational speaker from the Ford Excellence Instructor Command in Norfolk, Virginia, addressed Information Warfare Training Command (IWTC) Monterey students at the Tin Barn on the Presidio of Monterey as he shared examples of personal resilience and strength in the face of adversity, on Jan.
-18, 2024.
+Later in the month, IWTC Monterey welcomed guest speaker, Lt.
+Michael Kwon, from the Ford Excellence Instructor Command in Norfolk, Virginia to share his personal life story of resilience and strength in the face of adversity.

+Electrician’s Mate 2nd Class Luis Terrazas, a Navy Military Training Instructor leading Initial Entry Training (IET) Sailors at IWTC Monterey, said the speech “was an inspirational and enlightening experience,” and that Kwon is “a true inspiration to IET Sailors undergoing a rigorous language course of instruction.”

+While the title of the month started with the word “spiritual”, it does not mean the foundation of spiritual readiness is religious.
+Spiritual readiness encompasses the development of inner resources, coping mechanisms, and a sense of connectedness to something greater than oneself.
+In a military context, spiritual readiness is essential for facing the physical, emotional, and psychological demands of military service.

 |Date Taken: